BreeeZe/rpos/README.md

 - Implements Relay (digital output) function
 - Supports Unicast (UDP/TDP) and Multicast using mpromonet's RTSP server
 - Also runs on Mac and Windows and other Linux machines but you need to supply your own RTSP server.
 An example to use ffserver on the Mac is included.
-- Currently does not support USB cameras (see Todo List)
+- Currently USB cameras only support GStreamer RTSP server with limited parameters available (Only tried with RasPI 3B (Debian Buster) and MJPEG USB HD camera, see Todo List)

 ![Picture of RPOS running on a Pi with the PanTiltHAT and Pi Camera](RPOS_PanTiltHAT.jpg?raw=true "PanTiltHAT") Picture of RPOS running on a Pi 3 with the PiMoroni PanTiltHAT and Official Pi Camera

 ## How to Install on a Raspberry Pi:

+### STEP 1 - CONFIG RASPBERRY PI
+Windows/Mac/Linux users can skip this step

-### STEP 1 - ENABLE RASPBERRY PI CAMERA
+#### STEP 1.a - ENABLE RASPBERRY PI CAMERA
+(For Raspberry PI camera)
 Pi users can run ‘raspi-config’ and enable the camera and reboot

-Windows/Mac/Linux users can skip this step
+#### STEP 1.b - ADJUST GPU MEMORY
+(For USB camera, and need to use hardware encoding acceleration) Add ‘gpu_mem=128’ in /boot/bootconf.txt and reboot

 ### STEP 2 - INSTALL NODEJS AND NPM